-Mr. Michael Omolaja A product of Iganmode Grammar School, Ota, Ogun State, Mike Omolaja is a retired
+Mr. Michael Omolaja - Independent Director

-General Manager of First Bank of Plc. under Alhaji Gboyega Oyetola s Nigeria Plc.
+A product of Iganmode Grammar School, Ota, Ogun State, Mike Omolaja is a retired General Manager of First Bank of Nigeria Plc.

-Lagos State University, Advanced Bankers of Nigeria.
-Diploma in Banking and Finance from Lautech Ogbomoso, Bachelor of Law (LLB) with Honors from the University of London and topping it up with a Post Graduate Master s degree in Intelligence and Strategic Studies He is a life member, Ikoyi Club 1938, (MISS), Osun State University, Osogbo.
+He holds a Diploma on Law from the Lagos State University, Advanced Diploma in Banking and Finance from Lautech Ogbomoso, Bachelor of Law (LLB) with Honors from the University of London and topping it up with a Post Graduate Master's degree in Intelligence and Strategic Studies (MISS),Osun State University, Osogbo.

-He was one time a member of Osun Tourism Board under Governor Aregbesola and currently a member of the Board of LivingTrust Mortgage Bank administration.
+He was one time a member of Osun Tourism Board under Governor Aregbesola and currently a member of the Board of LivingTrust Mortgage Bank Plc. under Alhaji Gboyega Oyetola's administration.

-He holds a Diploma on Law from the He is a member of the Institute of
+He is a member of the Institute of Bankers of Nigeria.